Your brand’s reputation is one of the most important factors in determining the success of your company.

 Here are a few ways certified product disposal can help your bottom line.

 The grey market consists of unauthorized sales of products either designated for disposal because their quality has become compromised or a newer model/version has been offered to consumers.

-Grey market goods may also be 'knock-offs' of original goods, lower quality copies.
-The grey market thrives because it offers deep discounts for second-hand, counterfeit or expired goods passed-off to consumers as new and authentic.
+Grey market goods may also be 'knock-offs' of original goods or lower quality copies.
+The grey market thrives because it offers deep discounts for second-hand, counterfeit or expired goods passed off to consumers as new and authentic.

 These are not isolated incidents.
 They result precisely because manufacturers do not exercise suitable care when selecting a certified product disposal company to dispose of their outdated or damaged goods.